JamesAnthonyLow/hacker-rank-fp-challenges-clojure/README.md

 ## Acknowledgements

-Shout out to [Vlad Bokov](https://razum2um.me) for maintaining an awesome [GitHub profile](github.com/razum2um) with some awesome Clojure projects and [tools](github.com/razum2um/clj-debugger) appealing to the Rubyist mindset.
+Shout out to [Vlad Bokov](https://razum2um.me) for maintaining a fantastic [GitHub profile](github.com/razum2um) with some awesome Clojure projects and [tools](github.com/razum2um/clj-debugger) appealing to the Rubyist mindset.

 ## License